bmwcarit/ramses-logic/doc/sphinx/api.rst

 the 'destionationScript' because it provides data to it over the link.

 Creating links as shown above enforces a so-called 'directed acyclic graph', or ``DAG``, to the :class:`rlogic::LogicNode` inside a given
 :class:`rlogic::LogicEngine`.
-In order to ensure data consistency, this graph can not have cyclic dependencies, thus following error conditions will cause undefined behavior:
+In order to ensure data consistency, this graph can not have cyclic dependencies, thus following operations will cause an error:

-.. todo: (Violin) Fix docs after we have implemented cycle detection

-* A :class:`rlogic::LogicNode` can not create links to itself
+* Creating a link from any :class:`rlogic::LogicNode` to itself
-* Node A can not be linked to node B if node B is linked to node A (links have a direction!)
+* Creating a link from node A to node B if node B is linked to node A (links have a direction and this creates a two-node loop!)
-* Any set of :class:`rlogic::LogicNode` instances whose links form a (directed) circle, e.g. A->B->C->A
+* Any set of :class:`rlogic::LogicNode` instances whose links form a (directed) circle, e.g. A->B->C->A (this is caught at update time, not at link creation time)

 A link can be removed in a similar fashion: